 If the X-ray is normal, MRI can detect early changes of swelling or marrow oedema on the inside of the knee.
 In more advanced cases, focal areas of bone death can sometimes be seen just under the cartilage.
 In addition, we might see knee arthritis, meniscal tears, and meniscal extrusions.

-Once diagnosed, we often check bone density with a DEXA scan and blood tests to exclude low Calcium or Vit D.
+Once diagnosed, we often check bone density with a DEXA scan and perform blood tests to exclude low calcium or vitamin D levels.

-Insufficiency fracture vs. spontaneous osteonecrosis othe f knee (SONK): are they the same?
+Insufficiency fracture vs. spontaneous osteonecrosis of the knee (SONK): Are they the same?

 If this condition is picked up early, pain-relieving medications (paracetamol or codeine) and rest from weight-bearing activity improve symptoms quickly.
-Generally, we suggest protected weight-bearing with crutches for about six weeks, followed by a further six weeks of weight-bearing rest.
-In the second phase, we recommend hamstring and quadriceps exercises, initially non-weight bearing on machines (knee extensions, knee curls, side-lying hip abduction), followed by weight-bearing weight training, including Yoga and pilates.
+Generally, we suggest protected weight-bearing with or without crutches for about six weeks, followed by a further six weeks of weight-bearing rest.
+In the second phase, we recommend hamstring and quadriceps exercises, initially non-weight-bearing on machines (knee extensions, knee curls, side-lying hip abduction), followed by weight-bearing weight training, including Yoga and Pilates.

-Usually, we repeat the MRI scan in 2-3 months to ensure the bone odema is settling.
+Usually, we repeat the MRI scan in 2-3 months to ensure the bone oedema is settling.

 Other treatments are a little more controversial.
 Hyaluronic acid or PRP injections have been tried to reduce pain and improve healing with mixed results.
-Intravenous and oral bisphosphonates show promising results in small studies, but we don’t know whether these medications are any better than rest.
+Intravenous and oral bisphosphonates show promising results in small studies, but we don’t know whether one is better.
 A recent review questioned the role of bisphosphonates in this condition.
-Also, bisphosphonates have side effects such as stomach ulcers and jaw necrosis and have not been recommended by the FDA for this condition.
+Also, bisphosphonates have side effects such as stomach ulcers, jaw necrosis and atypical femoral shaft fractures and have not been recommended by the FDA for this condition.

 Insufficiency fracture of knee and surgery

-We only recommend surgery for the failure of symptom improvement or a late diagnosis when the bone collapses.
+We only recommend surgery when symptoms fail to improve or when a late diagnosis leads to bone collapse.
 Surgical options include keyhole surgery with core decompression or knee replacement.

-Yes, we know some people who have had keyhole surgery for a meniscal excision can precipitate an insufficiency fracture.
-Perhaps, this is a reason why you should avoid surgery for early cases.
+Yes, we know some people who have had arthroscopic keyhole surgery for a meniscal tear can precipitate an insufficiency fracture.
+Perhaps this is why you should avoid surgery for most degenerative meniscal tears.

 Do you need to modify exercise during the healing of a subchondral insufficiency fracture?

 Yes.
-Generally, we suggest stopping all weight-bearing activity for at least six weeks.
-You can maintain fitness with swimming and upper body weight.
+Generally, we suggest stopping all weight-bearing activity for at least four to six weeks.
+You can maintain fitness by swimming and keeping your upper body weight under control.
 After six weeks, non-weight-bearing quadriceps, hamstring, and pelvic strengthening can begin.
 As symptoms settle, adding modified Yoga and Pilates should be fine.
-It would help if you did not push through the discomfort or pain.
+Running can ususally be recommenced in 2-3 months, depending on the response to rest.
+A repeat MRI

 Is an insufficiency fracture the same as avascular necrosis or AVN?

 No. AVN is caused by a block to the blood supply of one part of the knee, not a fracture.
-But ultimately, both conditions can lead to bone death.
+Ultimately, both conditions can lead to bone death.

 Final word from Sportdoctorlondon re subchondral insufficiency fracture of the knee